- With multiple touchpoints, it’s easier than ever to mix up your brand message and confuse customers.

 ‘Branded content’ has emerged from this seedbed.
 It’s when businesses create their own types of content to entertain and engage an audience, breed familiarity with their brand, perhaps pull consumers towards further content in order to engage them more and eventually, having gathered all this attention, convert them to customers.
 But feeding your brand to the masses in this way just won’t satisfy them.
 Especially not when, after a steady barrage from competitors, they’ve grown wiser and more indifferent to ‘me too’ content.

-Brands are not only driven by logical considerations – they’re also playing a part in an emotional experience (something I covered in a broader discussion on The CMO Show podcast this week.)
+Brands are not only driven by logical considerations – they’re also playing a part in an emotional experience (something I covered in a broader discussion on The CMO Show podcast.)

 There’s been much talk around creating an emotional connection with your customer.
 This doesn’t merely mean to make them ‘like’ your content.
 It means tapping into an underlying emotional need state that may not be immediately obvious.